Why Cronos Is Skyrocketing Today

 Key Points

-Trump Media will partner with Crypto.com to create a new company that will accumulate Cronos.
+Trump Media and Crypto.com are creating a new entity that will acquire significant amounts of Cronos.

+The entity will go public via a SPAC merger and trade under the ticker MCGA.

 - 10 stocks we like better than Cronos ›

-Trump Media will partner with Crypto.com to create a new company that will accumulate Cronos.
+Trump Media and Crypto.com are creating a new entity that will acquire significant amounts of Cronos.

+The entity will go public via a SPAC merger and trade under the ticker MCGA.

-Cronos (CRYPTO: CRO) is flying higher on Tuesday, up 24.9% in the last 24 hours as of 1:38 p.m.
-ET today.
-The spike comes as the S&P 500 and the Nasdaq Composite are little changed.
+Cronos (CRYPTO: CRO) is flying higher on Wednesday, up 20.6% in the last 24 hours as of 3:49 p.m.
+ET.
+The spike comes as the S&P 500 and the Nasdaq Composite made modest gains.

-Cronos, the token of the major exchange Crypto.com, is jumping after news broke that Crypto.com and Trump Media & Technology are teaming up to create a new company that will acquire Cronos.
+Cronos, Crypto.com's digital token, is continuing to rise after it was revealed yesterday that Trump Media & Technology and Crypto.com are teaming up to create a new entity that the companies will take public.

 Where to invest $1,000 right now?
 Our analyst team just revealed what they believe are the 10 best stocks to buy right now.
 Continue »